See below for details of when you can train to be a mediator with CAOS Conflict Management.

 Click here to find out about some of the potential pitfalls you may encounter in starting a career as a Mediator and click here to find out how CAOS Conflict Management can provide more than just a training course to help you with this.

 Return from Train to be a Mediator to Home Page

-Purchase this ebook written by Alan Sharland, Director of CAOS Conflict Management:
+Purchase this book written by Alan Sharland, Director of CAOS Conflict Management, on Amazon: